 This article explains the reason why all livestock age up, gives examples and lets you know some handy tips to make sure you age livestock correctly.

-All livestock are assumed to age-up at the end of the financial year.
-An 1 year old steer becomes a 2 year old steer and an ewe hogget becomes a 2 tooth ewe.
+All livestock are assumed to age up at the end of the financial year.
+A 1-year-old steer becomes a 2-year-old steer and an ewe hogget becomes a 2 tooth ewe.

 Aging livestock at the end of the financial year is an industry-wide concept, used for simplicity and consistency.

 Movement in stock numbers, the difference between what you opened with at the start of the year compared to your closing numbers, can also have enormous impacts on your taxable profit.